alphagov/govuk-developer-docs/source/manual/working-on-2nd-line.html.md

 2nd line should investigate these alerts when there is downtime.

-You do not have to fix the issue necessarily.
+You do not necessarily have to fix the issue.

-We record these alerts here because so other developers are aware that they are likely to happen.
+We record these alerts here so that other developers are aware that they are likely to happen.

-These alerts shouldn't cause big issues but that's not to say it won't - which is why we should log it here.
+These alerts shouldn't cause big issues, but that's not to say they won't, which is why we should log them in Trello.

 ## Declaring and responding to an incident
 Find out [what to do if there’s an incident](/manual/incident-management-guidance.html).